-Author: Dr CR Towns, University of Otago, Wellington Hospital, Wellington, New Zealand.
+Author: Dr Cindy Towns, University of Otago and Wellington Hospital, Wellington, New Zealand.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 June 2020.

 There are 4 acute hepatic porphyrias.
 They are characterised by recurrent acute attacks of severe ‘neurovisceral’ abdominal pain.

 The three autosomal dominant acute hepatic porphyrias are: